Event is the record in the Backend. It can be created on the following actions:

 - Select "Actions" in the Properties of the Single Button / Link / Image

 - Click "Create Event"

-- Fill in the table where "Key" is the name of the field for the data and "Value" is the dynamic parameter to be stored in it.
-Can hold Hashtag reference.
+- Fill in the table: "Key" is the name of the field and "Value" is the parameter.
+The Parameter can be a static string or Hashtag reference.

 - Click "Save"

 Click on Event to open up its details.

 The pop-up displays data saved to event during creation and app state snapshot data for that moment.